-The Company has experienced net losses and negative cash flows from operating activities since its inception, aside from the years ended December 31, 2021 and December 31, 2020 when net income was realized as a result of a gain on change in fair value recognized associated with the earn-out liability and non-recurring revenue in connection with the Research Collaboration and License Agreement with Pfizer, respectively.
-The Company has an accumulated deficit of \$117.8 million at March 31, 2022.
-For the three months ended March 31, 2022, the Company used \$6.5 million in cash for operations.
-At March 31, 2022, the Company had cash and cash equivalents of \$17.7 million and short-term investments of \$28.0 million.
+The Company has experienced net losses and negative cash flows from operating activities since its inception, aside from the years ended December 31, 2021 and December 31, 2020 when net income was realized as a result of a gain in fair value recognized associated with the earn-out liability and non-recurring revenue in connection with the Research Collaboration and License Agreement with Pfizer, respectively.
+The Company has an accumulated deficit of \$153.6 million at March 31, 2023.
+For the three months ended March 31, 2023, the Company used \$7.6 million in cash for operations.
+At March 31, 2023, the Company had cash and cash equivalents and short-term investments of \$19.0 million.
 The Company anticipates that its expenses will increase significantly in connection with its ongoing activities to support its research and development efforts, and it expects to incur substantial operating losses and negative cash flows from operations for the foreseeable future.
+Management has prepared cash flow forecasts which indicate that based on the Company's expected operating losses and negative cash flows, there is substantial doubt about the Company's ability to continue as a going concern within twelve months from the date that these financial statements for the three months ended March 31, 2023 are issued.
+The principal payments due under the Oxford Loans (as defined below), and the related accrued final payment, have been classified as current liabilities as of March 31, 2023, due to the considerations discussed above and the assessment that the material adverse change clause under the Oxford Loans is not within the Company's control.
+The Company has not been notified of an event of default by the lender as of the date of issuance of these financial statements.